ufal/conll2017/proposal/proposal.md

 [Call for proposals](http://www.conll.org/cfprop-sharedtask-2017)

+NB: this is now obsolete.
+Please see the berlin notes file to see the newly negotiated setup for the task.

 For clarity, feasibility and encouragement of participants, we propose only a small number of tracks and evaluation metrics (even if there are many possibilities).